|Nutrition Facts (per serving)|

 - 1 red chili, sliced (or 1/2 to 3/4 tsp. chili flakes or cayenne pepper)

-- 1/4 cup chopped unsalted cashews (+ a few more for garnish)
+- 1/4 cup chopped unsalted cashews (plus a few more for garnish)

-- 1 tsp. tamarind (or substitute 1 tbsp. lime juice)
+- 1 teaspoon tamarind paste (or substitute 1 tablespoon lime juice)

 Other vegetables that can be used in this curry include eggplant, green beans, and tomato.